-Every September, the Trocadéro – that famous stretch that leads up to La Tour Eiffel – comes alive with Smoking suits and sequins, latex and leather.
-It’s here, season after season, year after year, artistic director Anthony Vaccarello presents his Saint Laurent collections, casting Yves Saint Laurent’s work through his own thoroughly modern lens, both honouring and breaking the codes of the house with brilliance.
+Every September, the Trocadéro – that famous stretch that leads up to La Tour Eiffel – comes alive with smoking suits and sequins, latex and leather.
+It’s here, season after season, year after year, artistic director Anthony Vaccarello presents his Saint Laurent collections, casting Yves Saint Laurent’s work through his own thoroughly modern lens, both honoring and breaking the codes of the house with brilliance.

 This year, however, Saint Laurent will not be presenting its Spring 2021 show in Paris.
-Citing the “current circumstance and its waves of radical change”, the brand has chosen to forgo all pre-set schedules of the 2020 fashion week calendar, the first major brand to breakaway from the Spring shows.
+Citing the “current circumstance and its waves of radical change,” the brand has chosen to forego all pre-set schedules of the 2020 fashion week calendar, the first major brand to break away from the Spring shows.

 For a brand who has always marched to the beat of their own drum (in a sharp Le Smoking suit nonetheless), it seems this brave move is befitting.
 The question remains, however, who else will follow suit?